craigbruenderman/blog/content/posts/git-part-2/index.md

 Continuing on from the first post, branches are a key concept in Git and they can be thought of as an extension to commits.
 Just by virtue of creating the repo, I already have a branch which is the primary line of development.
 This default branch is typically called **main** or **master**, depending on your version of Git and is configurable in Git from version 2.28.0 onwards; mine is currently set to **master**.

+Recall from Part 1 that I was working with a repo containing the single default branch, called **master**.
+As I added commits to **master**, they accumulated in order like so:

+{{< mermaid >}}
+---
+config:
+  theme: 'base'
+  gitGraph:
+    mainBranchName: "master"
+---
+gitGraph
+  commit
+  commit
+  commit
+{{< /mermaid >}}

-Branches are nothing but containers which contain commits.
-Assume we need our repo to diverge in some way from the main line of contribution so that we can make changes in a particular direction without affecting the primary line of development.
-An example is needing a specific bug fix that we want to work on independently, without painting ourselves in a corner where those changes cannot be incorporated into the main line of development later.
+It turns out that Branches are nothing but organizational containers which contain commits.
+Assume we need our repo to diverge in some way from the main line of development so that we can make changes in a particular direction without affecting the primary line of development.
+An example is needing to fix a specific bug independently, without painting ourselves in a corner where those changes cannot be incorporated into the main line of development later.
 We also want to leave the main branch in a state that it can continue to be used and deployed without worrying about what is going on with that bug fix.
+This is a bit hard to articulate clearly, but becomes well understood as one works with Git.

-Now I'll create an additional branch to veer off into some other line of development.
-By running `bit branch <branch-name>`, I create a new branch which uses the most recent commit as its starting point.
+To demonstrate, I'll create an additional branch to veer off into some other line of development.
+By running `git branch <branch-name>`, I create a new branch which uses the most recent commit as its starting point.
+Then `git checkout new-branch` *checks out* this newly created branch.
+This means that going forward, any actions on the repo will be directed into this organizational container of repo history.

 ![](/images/git-branch.png)

 {{< alert icon="lightbulb" >}}
-Notice that after creating **test-branch**, I checked it out.
-This context switch within the repo is indicated by the green prompt which now shows **new-branch** instead of **master**.
+Notice that after checking out **new-branch**, this repo context switch is indicated by the green prompt which now shows **new-branch** instead of **master**.
 {{< /alert >}}

+This diagram shows how a branching operation might proceed:

 {{< mermaid >}}
 ---